WHO WE ARE

 We are a small hard-working construction & consulting firm based just outside of Reading, PA.
 Established in 2015, we hit the ground running with our direct approach to providing solutions and assistance to companies seeking help with their rail infrastructure.
-From simple track inspections to designing & managing complete siding replacements, we offer our clients the full package.
+From simple track inspections to designing & building switches and new sidings, we offer our clients the full package.

 Founder and Principal

 Wes's railroad career began in 1997 while a freshman in college.
 He worked part time in the evenings in the finance department doing all major accounting functions and worked summers and weekends on the track maintenance gang as a laborer and at times, equipment operator.
 Employed by a successful, family owned regional railroad experiencing significant growth, he quickly developed a passion for the railroad business and the opportunities within it.
 During college, he was a purchasing manager and was also tasked with learning Pennsylvania's Rail Freight Assistance Program.
 This led to him designing projects, completing applications and eventually managing a total of almost $20 million in projects from start to finish.
 After graduating college in 2001 with degrees in Management and Marketing, he was promoted to Vice President Maintenance of Way.
 With his main focus on managing the track maintenance department, his responsibilities also included managing the RFAP program, government affairs work and heavy involvement in the real estate department.
 Five years later, he was named Vice President Asset Management.
 While continuing to manage the track maintenance department, he was also responsible to manage the real estate department and governement affairs work.
 After four years, he went back to his routes and became Vice President Maintenance of Way again for the remainder of his career at the railroad.